 Experiment Preparation and Electrophysiological Recording

+Recruit participants who are native speakers with normal or corrected-to-normal vision and with the same handedness (the Edinburgh handedness test could be used to select the participants).
+The participants should be free of neurological or psychiatric disorders, and not taking any medications affecting the central nervous system.

+Ensure that participants have no perm or hair dyeing history within two months before the test.
+Ensure a balanced number of male and female participants in the required age range.

 Inform the participant to have enough sleep and rest before the experiment.
 Ensure the participant is in a healthy state (having no cough, fever, headache etc.) when attending the experiment

-After the participant arrives at the lab, introduce the equipments and materials that will be used in the experiment, the procedure of the experiment, the tasks and time cost of the experiment, and also the requirements (such as movement and eye blink restriction) to the participant first, in order to help him/her to have a basic knowledge about the overall procedure and eliminate unnecessary worries.
+After the participant arrives at the lab, introduce the equipments and materials that will be used in the experiment, the procedure of the experiment, the tasks and time cost of the experiment, and also the requirements (such as movement and eye blink restriction) to the participant first, in order to help the participant to have a basic knowledge about the overall procedure and eliminate unnecessary worries.

-Give the Edinburg Handedness Query Form to the participant if he/she has no further questions or worries about the experiment and agrees to participate in the experiment, and tell him/her to fill it.
+Ask the participant to fill in the Edinburgh Handedness Query Form if the participant has no further questions or worries about the experiment and agrees to participate in the experiment.
 Confirm whether the participant meets the handedness requirement of the experiment.

 Give the informed consent form to the participant and ask the participant to read it carefully.
-If the participant have questions about the content, please give him/her clear explanations.
-After he/she understands and agrees to all the contents, ask him/her to sign the form at the designated place, and proceed to the next step.
+Make necessary explanations if the participant has questions about the content.
+After the participant understands and agrees to all the contents, ask the participant to sign the form at the designated place, and proceed to the next step.

-Instruct the participant to clean his/her head in the laboratory and has the hair dried properly.
-While waiting for the participant, had the cap, the cotton swab, the adhesive tape, the conductive gel, sterile syringe with blunt tip needle and tissues ready.
+Instruct the participant to clean the head and has the hair dried properly in the laboratory.
+While waiting for the participant, get all the needed experimental materials ready.
+NOTE: The preparation of experimental materials depends on the requirement of specific recording system.

 Invite the participant to sit comfortably in the chair of the chamber where the experiment will be conducted and then start to prepare the electrodes.

-Before wearing on the cap with electrodes, clean the skin on the forehead (for the electrodes Fpz, Fp1, Fp2, Af7, Af8), the skin under the left eye (for the VEOG electrode), the skin near the outer canthus of the right eye (for the HEOG electrode), and the skin around the left and right mastoid bone (for the electrodes of Tp9, Tp10 which will be used as offline new references) with facial scrub and cotton swab.
+Before wearing on the cap with electrodes, clean the skin for corresponding electrode(s) on the forehead (e.g., for the electrodes Fpz, Fp1, Fp2, Af7, Af8), under the left eye (e.g., for the VEOG electrode), near the outer canthus of the right eye (e.g., for the HEOG electrode), and around the left and right mastoid bone (e.g., for the electrodes of Tp9, Tp10 which will be used as offline new references) with facial scrub and cotton swab.
 Be sure to scrub the skin gently and do not make the participant feel uncomfortable, but also ensure that the dead skin cells or other substances such as cosmetics are removed.
+NOTE: The distribution of the electrodes might be different depending on the caps used, in that case please follow the distribution of the electrodes on the cap in use or the guidance of the international 10-20 system of electrode placement to find corresponding locations in the abovementioned areas for the skin cleaning.